seymenbahtiyar/Server_Resource_Monitoring_PS_Script/README.md

 Note: The script will not automatically refresh the performance information.
 To get updated information, the script needs to be run again.

-The program will output the following information for the specified server:
+The script will output the following information for the specified server:

 - Memory usage (used, free, total, and percentage usage)
 - C drive usage (used, free, total, and percentage usage)